Tidal Touch Zone

 Don't be fooled by the slow speed - sea stars move on thousands of "feet" to catch prey.

 The video above was sped up 60 times to show how two of our sea stars battled for a clam!

 THE THREAT: Animals in Puget Sound face many human-caused threats, like pollution and overfishing.
 Chemicals and plastic wash down from our streets.

 TAKE ACTION: The solution is in our hands.
 Reduce single-use plastic and find sustainable fish on the Seafood Watch app.
 And learn more on one of our Explore the Shore beach walks!

+UPDATE: Come see Sue sculpt our new tapir calf in sand!
+10am-5pm Aug.
+3-4.
 Q: Where in the world would you find an elephant, a sea turtle and an axolotl all together?
 A: In Species in the Sand, the new sand sculpture this summer at Point Defiance Zoo & Aquarium!
-Beginning mid-May, our sculpting team led by Tacoma native Sue McGrew will return to create another incredible sculpture – … Continued
+Beginning mid-May, our sculpting team … Continued

 It’s magical enough to stand inside the Pacific Seas Aquarium and gaze at shimmering scales, cruising sea turtles or impossibly long wolf eels.
 But with x-ray vision, a whole new underwater world reveals itself.
 Thanks to our veterinary team, who regularly take radiographs of our Pacific Seas Aquarium animals to check on their health and … Continued